bz017amina/RL_Optimizers_Project/README.md

 ---

-*Academic Project – Master's Program in Artificial Intelligence (DSBD & IA), Hassan II University of Casablanca (2025–2026).*
+*Master's Program in Artificial Intelligence  – Hassan II University of Casablanca (2025–2026).*